metronomeagency/telstra-sms/README.md

 # SMSBundle
 Symfony2 Bundle -  Send SMS using Telstra API.
 This is an implimentation of scaytrase/symfony-sms-interface.
+Go and [Register](https://dev.telstra.com/) to get your API keys

 ## Installation